allemanfredi/thunder/README.md

 ## TODO List:
 * Handle repo deleted -> funds must be returned to the repo ownerm (keep track of all funds put by an owner mapping(owner -> uint))
+* SC (newPullRequest): _creatorName can do only one PR in order to don't be hacked (2 address for a username) -> PR bounty goes to a wrong address -> attacker can't create a fake PR